fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/custom-checkout.md

 6. **Payment Collection:** When the order is `submitted`, based on the user selection in step 4, following steps must be followed:

     **Payment via UPI Intent/QR:**
+    When the order is `submitted`, you will receive the `payment.updated` event is delivered with the URI.
+    > Note: To receive `payment.updated` event, you will have to  [FPDocs, Create a Notification webhook](https://fintechprimitives.com/docs/api/#create-a-notification-webhook)
-    Fetch the payment using the ID generated in step 4 and you will receive the URI in the response as follows:
+    If the event is not received, as a fallback mechanism, fetch the payment using the ID generated in step 4 and you will receive the URI in the response as follows:

     ```json